 In May of 2018, we acquired our subsidiary Dosecann LD Inc. ("Dosecann"), and its purpose-built, GMP-compliant cannabis processing facility located in Charlottetown, Prince Edward Island.
 The Company conducts its primary extraction, product development, manufacturing and R&D activities for its Cannabis Products in-house at the Dosecann facility.
 Dosecann holds licences for processing, analytical testing and research under the Cannabis Act.
 The full perimeter of Dosecann's 52,000 square foot facility is currently licenced under the Cannabis Regulations for the production, storage and sale of Cannabis Products.
-During this quarter, Dosecann received approval for a licence amendment for additional secure storage within the site perimeter and expects to submit a further licence amendment in short order to secure additional secure storage within the site perimeter.

 Product development is led by Dosecann's team, who have experience in the pharmaceutical, food, scientific research and product development fields.
 As the Company's manufacturing hub, the Dosecann facility provides the Company with the ability to be responsive to changing industry regulation and evolving consumer preferences.
-On June 25, 2020, Dosecann was granted a research licence from Health Canada pursuant to the Cannabis Act, which permits Dosecann to administer dried cannabis, cannabis extracts, edible cannabis and cannabis topicals to human subjects for purposes of palatability and sensory testing.
-With the research licence, Dosecann can conduct broader in-house testing, incorporating consumer input and feedback on attributes such as flavour, aroma, texture or mouthfeel, to better evaluate later-stage product formulations.
+Dosecann is authorized to conduct broad inhouse analytical and sensory testing, incorporating consumer input and feedback on attributes such as flavour, aroma, texture or mouthfeel, to better evaluate later-stage product formulations.
 Product development is overseen by our safety board, comprised of members from Auxly, Dosecann, KGK and Imperial Brands PLC ("Imperial Brands"), which has oversight of the controls in place to ensure the safety, quality and efficacy of the Company's products.

-The Company is undertaking new expenditures of approximately \$2.5 to \$4.0 million comprised of several pieces of automation equipment across several product categories, expansion of extraction capabilities and throughput and security enhancements within the next 6 months, and a further \$1.3 million in March of 2022.
-As at June 30, 2021, expenditures of approximately \$1.2 million have been made towards the completion of this project.
+Commencing in 2021, the Company has been undertaking new expenditures of approximately \$2.5 to \$4.0 million comprised of several pieces of automation equipment across several product categories, expansion of extraction capabilities and throughput and security enhancements.
+As at September 30, 2021, expenditures of approximately \$1.2 million have been made towards the completion of these projects concurrent with a review by external advisors of existing processes and identification of cost savings opportunities.
+These projects will continue in 2022.